rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 <img src="../img/workflow_simple.png" width="500" align="center">

-We will be performing steps 1 - 4, and breifly discussing 5 and 6.
+We will be performing steps 1 - 4, and briefly discussing 5 and 6.

 1. Data import
 * QC (assess data metrics and improve quality)